insin/ad-hoc-reckons/CreatingReusableDevelopmentTooling.md

 Another benefit of this approach is a vast reduction in the number of `devDependencies` you have to manage in your projects because your development tooling module is handling them for you.

-Writing tests also allows you to take advantage of tools like [Greenkeeper](http://greenkeeper.io/) independent of the projects your tooling is used in, automatically triggering builds when development dependencies are updated, giving you an early warning when there are incompatibilities.
+Writing tests for your build tooling will also allow you to take advantage of tools like [Greenkeeper](http://greenkeeper.io/) independent of the projects your tooling is used in, automatically triggering builds when development dependencies are updated, giving you an early warning when there are incompatibilities.

 ## Playing with shiny new stuff

 Having a separate module for development tooling also gives you a place to play with shiny new stuff independent of the projects which are ticking away happily on older versions.

-My main project at work is still using Babel 5 via an old version of nwb because upgrading build tooling just hasn't been a priority, but when it happens the majority of work in upgrading to Babel 6 and Webpack 2 will be done by bumping a version number.
+At the time of writing my main project at work is still using Babel 5 and Webpack 1 via an old version of nwb because upgrading build tooling just hasn't been a priority, but when it happens the majority of work in upgrading to Babel 6 and Webpack 3 will be done by bumping a version number.